arundhati0106/Student_library_management_system/README.md

 ## Features
 - Built a Student Library System, that allows us to perform basic CRUD operations in student
-- Card entity is associated with Student entity, in the sense that student entity is the parent class
+- Made database named library_mgmt, made 2 tables initially, student, card
-- Made database named library_mgmt, with 2 tables in the beginning, student and card
+- Card entity is essentially associated with Student entity.
-- Relationship extablished between entity layers - bidirectional
+- Relationship between the two - One to One mapping, bidirectional
-- One to One mapping of card and student
+- auto generated ids of both tables